6 Things to Budget For When You Start University

 Don’t forget about your internet bills either – broadband is increasingly becoming a “utility” in the eyes of many students.

-If you’re living outside of the school, then you’ll also need to think about rent expenses.
+If you’re living outside of the university campus, then you’ll also need to think about rent expenses.
 Remember that you can usually save a lot of money by sharing a space with other people.
 However, you’ll also need to look for locations that are close enough to your school that you’re not paying a fortune in transport each day.

 Think carefully about whether dorm-room accommodation or private housing is the cheapest option for you.
 Some people might even be able to take the train or bus to their Uni each day from their parent’s house and save some serious cash.